jaalto/project--restricted-shell-rbash/README.rst

    chsh -s $(cd ~dummy; echo $(pwd)/bin/rshell) dummy

-This feature is experimental and I'm not exactly convinced that shell scrips are safe anough to be used as menu shells.
+This feature is experimental and I'm not exactly convinced that shell scrips are safe enough to be used as menu shells.
 Use your judgement if you really want to use method below.

 REFERENCES